-In the event that a dress down day has been called, students will be allowed to wear jeans (no ripped jeans allowed) and appropriate tops and sweatshirts.
-Shirts with graphics, pictures or writing must be school appropriate.
+In the event that a dress down day has been called, students will be allowed to wear jeans and appropriate tops and sweatshirts.
+Shirts with graphics, pictures, or writing must be school appropriate.

-REFUSAL TO COMPLY WITH SCHOOL UNIFORM DRESS CODE POLICY 1st Offense and 2nd Offense
+REFUSAL TO COMPLY WITH SCHOOL UNIFORM DRESS CODE POLICY

+1st and 2nd Offense

 - Parent contact regarding uniform policy.
-Parents asked to bring dress code appropriate clothing to the school so the student can be compliant with the school uniform policy. - If a parent is unable to bring the student the appropriate uniform, the student will be provided a Hope Academy polo shirt or Khaki pants and must change into uniform.
-The student's phone will be confiscated (or agreed upon item) and returned to the student at the end of the school day when the uniform is given back to the RTA.

-• If a student refuses to get into approved uniform, the student will remain in ISS (In-school suspension).
+The parent will be asked to bring dress code appropriate clothing to the school so the student can be compliant with the school uniform policy. - If a parent is unable to bring the student the appropriate uniform, the student will be provided a Hope Academy polo shirt or khaki pants and must change into uniform.
+The student's phone (or agreed upon item) will be confiscated and returned to the student at the end of the school day when the uniform is given back to the RTA. - If the student refuses to get into approved uniform, the student will remain in ISS (in-school suspension).